| | ROSE BOWL CLASSIC

 it's hard to go back home.

-Bowl Classic Committee of Volunteers continues to grow and consists of
+Classic Committee of Volunteers continues to grow and consists of

 bowlers from both community leagues resulting in an inclusive tournament